Communio-Templorum/bylaws/Articles-of-Incorporation.md

 The business affairs of the Corporation shall be managed by its Board of Directors and Officers.
-The Corporation shall further be organized as a confederation of Cultic Priesthoods, the Ministerial Priesthood, and the Patres Familias.
+The Corporation shall further be organized as a confederation of Cultic Priesthoods, Curiae led by the Ministerial Priesthood, and the Patres Familias.

 The appointment to any position or to Membership of the Corporation and of the Curiae shall not be denied or abridged by race, color, ethnicity, sex, gender, sexual orientation, gender